 systemd-ask-password [OPTIONS...]
 [MESSAGE]

-password on the TTY and print it to STDOUT.
-When run
+query a password on the TTY and print it to standard output.
+When

 Additional password agents may be implemented according to the systemd Password Agent Specification.

 If a password is queried on a TTY, the user may press TAB to hide the asterisks normally shown for each character typed.
 Pressing Backspace as first key achieves the same effect.

 Specify an icon name alongside the password query, which may be used in all agents supporting graphical display.
 The icon name should follow the XDG Icon Naming Specification.

 Specify an identifier for this password

 query.
 This identifier is freely choosable and allows

 recognition of queries by involved agents.
 It should include

 the subsystem doing the query and the specific object the